 Support tools for strategy acceleration follow-up

-- Ability to measure progress, i.e. that every partial improvement actually takes place
+• Measurement of progress, ensuring that every partial improvement actually takes place

-There are many ways to follow up and we have seen homemade Excel solutions or PowerPoint tools that work fine.
-The choice of the tool also depends on what kind of acceleration you are expecting, how much priority is given to the strategy execution, as well as the size of the organization.
+There are various ways to follow up, including homemade Excel solutions or PowerPoint tools.
+However, the choice of tool should consider the type of acceleration expected, the level of priority given to strategy execution, and the size of the organization.

 How much time do you spend on each activity?